jack-pappas/fsharp-logic-examples/readme.md

 Although 1MB stack limit is enough for 32-bit test processes, the test cases will soon result in `StackOverflowException` on a 64-bit process.
 The reason is that many library functions are *non-tail-recursive* and many types double their sizes on x64 platform.

+### When reading along with the book ###

+The OCaml code from [resource page] (http://www.cl.cam.ac.uk/~jrh13/atp/) combines the code and examples in one script.
+For F# the code is in the library project FSharpx.Books.AutomatedReasoning.VS10 and the example scripts are in the Examples directory.

+As you read through the book the OCaml code and example scripts are identified by bounding rectangles.
+Scripts starting with # are typically found in the Examples directory and code without the # is typically found in the library project.

 ### Instructions on running tests with NUnit ###

 To run the unit test you will need to